flobee/multirename/README.md

 be merged to "testing" (collecting the updates, versions, features)... for the next release candidate or sub releases.

-Hotfixes will go to extra branches and will be merged directly to the "master".
+Hotfixes will go to extra branches and will be merged directly to the "stable".

 When merging branches take a look into .gitmodules of _each_ branch and verify that the branches still map to the branch name of the master project.